Kidney Disease, Renal Failure and Vascular Access

-Chronic Kidney Disease or Renal Failure is the malfunction of the kidneys causing the kidneys to lose their filtering ability.
+Kidney Disease resulting in Renal Failure is the malfunction of the kidneys causing the kidneys to lose their filtering ability.
 As a result of kidney disease, kidney failure or kidney injury, waste accumulates in the body and the body’s chemical balance gets disrupted.
 Symptoms of Kidney Disease and Renal Failure include fluid retention, fatigue, shortness of breath and decreased urine output.

 Human Kidney with cross section of inner organ

-Vascular Access for a Dialysis patient or a potential Dialysis patient requires advanced Vascular Access skills and experience.
-Patients with Kidney Disease tend to have stenosis of the veins, meaning the thickening, hardening, stiffening, and narrowing of the veins.
-Between this and AV surgery, described above, a Dialysis patient requiring Vascular Access has special needs; primarily, the need to preserve veins.
-According to the Kidney Disease Outcomes Quality Initiative (KDOQI) Vascular Access Guidelines, by avoiding PICCs and Midlines and other Vein Punctures in the upper extremities (ie, upper arm), the life of the patient can be extended by 5-7 additional years.
+Vascular Access for a Dialysis Patient or a potential Dialysis Patient requires a clinician with Advanced Vascular Access skills and experience.
+Patients with Kidney Disease and Renal Failure tend to have stenosis of the veins, meaning the thickening, hardening, stiffening, and narrowing of the veins.
+Between this and AV surgery, described above, a Dialysis Patient requiring Vascular Access has special needs; primarily, the need to preserve veins.
+According to the Kidney Disease Outcomes Quality Initiative (KDOQI) Vascular Access Guidelines, by avoiding PICC Lines and Midlines and other Vein Punctures in the upper extremities (ie, upper arm), the life of the patient can be extended.
 Veins are not renewable resources and in the renal population, (a) veins and arteries in the upper extremities must be preserved and (b) any AV surgery and connection between an artery and vein must not be disturbed so that it can used and access as long as possible – which is usually up to 3 times/week.

 Veins must be Preserved for Treatment

-Small Bore Internal Jugular Line or Femoral Line avoids and preserves Veins & Arteries in Upper Arms
+Small Bore Internal Jugular Line avoids and preserves Veins & Arteries in the Upper Arms

 Small Bore Internal Jugular Central Venous Catheter Line

-Vascular Wellness clinicians have enabled Vascular Access for Kidney Disease and Renal Failure Patients at the bedside.
-Vascular Wellness has the experience and expertise to place small bore central catheter lines at similar very high success rates and zero insertion related infections as we do with PICCs.
-In fact, Vascular Wellness has placed over 15,000 Small Bore Internal Jugular Central Venous Catheter Lines with no insertion related infections.
-Unlike Large Bore Central Venous Lines, Small Bore Central Venous Lines allow the patients the travel across any care setting including in the privacy of their home making these lines effective and efficient methods for Vascular Access.
+Vascular Wellness provides quality, timely, and Safe Vascular Access for Kidney Disease and Renal Failure Patients at the bedside.
+Vascular Wellness has the experience and expertise to place small bore central catheter lines at similar very high success rates and zero insertion related infections as we do with PICC Lines and Midlines.
+In fact, Vascular Wellness has placed over 5,000 Small Bore Internal Jugular Central Venous Catheter Lines with no insertion related infections.
+Small Bore Central Lines allow patients to travel across any care setting including in the privacy of their home making these lines effective and efficient methods for Vascular Access.

-Let us be your trusted vascular access provider.
+Let us be part of your trusted Healthcare Team.